 9 tips for your first time golfingWritten by John Gordon

-There are lots of sites that offer helpful tips for beginners on every topic from the basic rules to the fundamentals of the swing.
+There are lots of sites that offer helpful tips for beginners on every topic from the basic rules and etiquette to the fundamentals of the swing and basic golf attire.

 Just about every course has a PGA of Canada professional.
 They’re helpful and knowledgeable.
 Even a half-hour lesson with a pro will get you started on the right path.
 Many courses offer lesson packages and some include playing a few holes as well.
 Taking a lesson is the best investment you can make if you want to enjoy the game and improve your skills.

 Although most courses have clubs you can rent, you may want to have your own set.
-Pro shops at your local facility are a great place to start.
-Chain stores such as Golf Town, Costco, Giant Tiger, Wal-Mart and Canadian Tire also have inexpensive sets that include irons, woods, putter and a carry bag.
+Most golf course pro shops carry equipment and gear to get you started.
+Chain stores and other major sporting goods retailers also have inexpensive sets that include irons, woods, putter and a carry bag.
 They also sell inexpensive balls and tees.
 As long as you follow the course’s dress code (often published on their web site), you don’t even need golf shoes at this point.
 Running shoes will suffice.

 If you’re taking lessons at a course, you no doubt have taken advantage of the practice facility, also called the driving range.
 If not, head for a local public driving range with a friend and hit some balls.
 Many facilities also have a practice putting green.
 As you will find out, putting is a very important part of the game!